losesight/tiktokscrapper/README.md

 # tiktokscrapper
-Downloads all tiktoks on a users page
+Download an Individual  or all videos on a users page.